 Going carbon neutral

 Many businesses and individuals are concerned about climate change and want to make their own contribution to reducing greenhouse gas emissions.
-Measuring your carbon footprint and going carbon neutral is one way to contribute.
+Measuring your carbon account (also known as your carbon footprint) and going carbon neutral is one way to contribute.
 For businesses, going carbon neutral can have additional benefits such as saving money through reducing resource use and differentiating your organisation or product from others in the market.

-Once you have measured your carbon footprint you can decide the best actions to take to reduce your footprint.
+Once you have measured your carbon account you can decide the best actions to take to reduce it.
 There may be ways to avoid creating emissions in the first place.
 There may also be ways to reduce emissions produced from a certain activity.
 To be carbon neutral, any remaining emissions would need to be ‘offset’ so that the net emissions from your activities are equivalent to zero.

 Carbon offset units are usually purchased by individuals or companies and used to cancel out or ‘offset’ the emissions they generate during their normal course of business or day to day life.
-Carbon offsets are units which represent reductions or ‘abatement’ of greenhouse gas emissions.
+Offsets units are units which represent genuine reductions or ‘abatement’ of greenhouse gas emissions.

 Abatement is achieved by:

 - Reducing or avoiding emissions—for example by using renewable energy

 - Removing carbon from the atmosphere and storing it in soil or trees—for example by growing a forest.

 The Australian Government has established the National Carbon Offset Standard (the Standard) as one way for organisations to take action to reduce carbon pollution beyond Australia’s national targets.
 The Standard provides a benchmark for businesses and other organisations voluntarily seeking to be carbon neutral for their operations, products, services or events.
 The Standard sets out requirements for achieving carbon neutrality, based on a rigorous and transparent framework that is based on relevant international standards and tailored to the Australian context.